College of Liberal Arts & Sciences,

 What time should I arrive for the ceremony?

-Graduating students should report to the Name Card Hand-Out Table designated alphabetically by last name.
-These tables are arranged around the upper concourse.
+Graduating students should report to the Name Card Hand-Out Table designated for your last name and college.
+These tables are positioned on the upper concourse.
 Tell the staff member your first and last names.
 The Name Card you completed when purchasing apparel at the University Book Store will be returned to you.
 Hold onto it!
 You will hand it to a reader who will read your name from it when you cross the stage.

 If you arrive with a coat or purse make arrangements to leave these items with a family member or friend.
 You should not have anything in your hand other than your photo name card when the processional begins and throughout the ceremony.
 Cell phones should be silenced or turned off.